akshaysasidrn/akshaysasidharan.dev/content/posts/rails-patterns.md

 ## Conclusion

 By implementation of these patterns, we get to make our code loosely coupled, easily manageable, sanely testable and extendable.
-Since we honor the contracts for each of these abstractions and being widely adopted within the community - one can effortlessly navigate the codebase.
+Since we honor the contracts for each of these abstractions - one can effortlessly navigate the codebase.